Blog

 Joe Wass

-Joe Wass is Head of the Software Development team, making sure we build and run the right software for our community.
-He spent his first five years in Crossref Labs getting to know our broad community, with a special focus on finding citations in new places on the web, keeping tabs on the evolving activities of scholars round the world.
+Joe Wass was Head of the Software Development team.
+He spent his first five years at Crossref getting to know our broad community, with a special focus on finding citations in new places on the web, keeping tabs on the evolving activities of scholars round the world.

 Where do DOI clicks come from?